 Enjoy your free pattern!!!
 Please feel free to enlarge or reduce as you desire.

-Simplified Drawing for Projector or Tracing
+Simplified Drawing for Projector or Transfering

 The hummingbird...a beautiful, magical creature that captures everyone's eye.
 This pattern was created with the